 If you are an eCommerce website owner, you’ve probably heard a lot about push notifications.
-So why should you have them among your top tools of trade?
+So why should you have them among your top tools of the trade?

 This article will explain to you where push notifications come in, and why they are important to you as an eCommerce website owner looking to push, quite literally, your products.

 Push notifications are automated messages sent to users even when an application or website is not open.
 They are small messages used to reach internet users at any time, that pop up on the computer/ phone screen to remind users of promotions, sales, abandoned carts, new products, and any other thing a website owner wants to push.

 As earlier mentioned, there are a few ways that you can use push notifications to drum up business.
 Here’s a brief detailing in each of these purposes.